nachocaru/xaprb.com/content/blog/2006-03-01-blogs-as-glamour-magazines.md

 <blockquote cite="http://goodcopywriting.com/general-copywriting/the-state-of-copywriting-and-the-web/">
   <p>
     Spelling, grammar, what?
 This is an all too common mistake I find on the web.
-Web sites, even professional ones, are riddled with simple spelling and gramatical mistakes&#8230; Run your site through a spell checker and grammar checker&#8230;
+Web sites, even professional ones, are riddled with simple spelling and gramatical mistakes...
+Run your site through a spell checker and grammar checker...
   </p>
 </blockquote>